hmpl-lang/blog/_posts/2024-08-10-differences-between-hmpl-and-htmx.md

 categories: blog
 ---

 Hello everyone!
-In this post I would like to tell you about the difference between the HMPL template language and the HTMX library.
-This question often arises when first getting to know the language, so I will try to describe the differences as fully as possible.
+In this post, I would like to tell you about the differences between the HTML template language and the HTML library.
+This question often arises when you first get acquainted with the language, so I will try to describe the differences as fully as possible.

 I have highlighted a list of differences that I believe are the most significant: